lleger/elixir-school/lessons/advanced/escripts.md

 ## Getting Started

-To create an executable with escript there are only a few things we need to do: implement a `main/1` method and update our Mixfile.
+To create an executable with escript there are only a few things we need to implement a `main/1` method and update our Mixfile.

-We'll start by creating a module to serve as the entry point to our executable, this is where we'll implement `main/1`:
+We'll start by creating a module to serve as the entry point to our executable; this is where we'll implement `main/1`:

 ```elixir
 defmodule ExampleApp.CLI do